 Before joining Fichte & Co Alessandro practiced in Italy with a top-tier insurance law firm, during which time he also assisted the Chair of Maritime Law at the University of Bologna.
-He then moved to the UK to read postgraduate maritime law at the University of Southampton and gained international work experience in London.
-Alessandro is the chairman of the Emirates Maritime Law Association and has been consistently named in the Legal 500 EMEA (Shipping) since 2011 (a professional lawyer who "gives sound, relevant advice on the matter at hand", with clients "particularly pleased with his expertise and knowledge in the maritime field").
-He is also included in the list of Who's Who Legal (Transport) and was recognized in 2015 as Shipping & Maritime Lawyer of the Year (UAE) by Finance Monthly.
+He then moved to the UK to enhance his knowledge of Maritime Law at the University of Southampton and gained international work experience in London.
 Alessandro is fluent in English and Italian.